 Secondary glaucoma is a systemic condition caused by other contributing factors such as drugs and other diseases.

-While there is still no actual cure for glaucoma, Ophthalmology Associates does offer treatment options to slow the progression of the disease.
 The goal of any glaucoma treatment is to reduce eye pressure, as this is the inevitable cause of vision impairment.
-Depending on the type of glaucoma, medication and surgery are currently the only viable options.
-The most common treatment method prescribed is medicated eye drops, which reduce pressure and in some cases protect the optic nerve from further damage.
+The most common glaucoma treatment method prescribed is medicated eye drops, which reduce pressure and, in some cases, protect the optic nerve from further damage.
 Eye drops are usually prescribed to patients with open-angle and secondary glaucoma, and in some cases angle-closure.
 For those suffering from angle-closure glaucoma, the pain caused by an attack will dictate emergency medical attention.
 If left untreated, angle-closure glaucoma can result in blindness in a matter of days.
-Medicated eye drops or pills may be prescribed, but in all likelihood laser surgery will be necessary.
-Laser surgery for both angle-closure and congenital glaucoma reopens or creates new channels for fluid in the eye in order to reduce swelling.
-Laser surgery is available for open-angle glaucoma when eye drops fail or patent develops allergic reactions to medication.
+Medicated eye drops or pills may be prescribed, but likely laser refractive surgery will be necessary.
+Laser refractive surgery for both angle-closure and congenital glaucoma reopens or creates new channels for fluid in the eye to reduce swelling.
+Laser refractive surgery is available for open-angle glaucoma when eye drops fail or patent develops allergic reactions to medication.

 Our doctors do outreach care including exams and surgery.
 Check out our locations.